HDR Tutorial Part 3

 Bonus Step 4 – Sharpening

-I often then sharpen using Topaz Adjust or onOne or Nik Software.
+I often then sharpen using Topaz Adjust or onOne.

-- Nik and OnOne – These are two great packages to have with you.
-Once you start post-processing, you’ll want all the crayons in the box!
-Download the Nik Collection and download onOne Software at those links.
-I have reviews of both here: Nik Review, onOne Plugin Review.
+- OnOne – Once you start post-processing, you’ll want all the crayons in the box!
+Download onOne Software at this link.
+I have a review of OnOne here: onOne Plugin Review.